OCA/sale-workflow/sale_order_line_multi_warehouse/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows to select multiple warehouses in sale order lines so the sale order is split into multiple pickings depending on the warehouses selected in the lines.
+It also adds a new widget to sale order lines when the multiwarehouse options in sale orders are enabled in order to check the stock in each warehouse.

 **Table of contents**